numberoverzero/brainfm/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``Connection`` class exposes three operations: ``login``, ``get_stations``, and ``get_token``.
-Please open an issue if there's a specific operation you need.
+Please open an issue if there's another operation you need.

 This client requires Python 3.5+.